Monaco Historic Grand Prix 2018

 Friday, Practice Day….
 Saturday, Qualifying…

 Thursday was a normal day (if there is such a thing) in Monaco, the roads were open to traffic.
-Friday morning had arrived & the roads were closed, there was a crackle of excitement in the air.
+Friday morning had arrived & the roads were now closed.
+There was a crackle of excitement in the air.
 Engines revved, mechanics were going through final checks, trolley loads of tyres were making their way down the Pit lane.